Like everyone, you will assume you know all about what truth is. But there are many traps to fall into that you may not be aware of.

 Truth is NOT subjective

 If truth is that which corresponds to reality then this means the truth refers to everything that is real and that exists.
 But this doesn’t mean that truth is subjective.
 This is very important to understand.

 Yes there are truths that are necessarily subjective.
 If you are hungry, obviously only you know it in the first hand sense, and it is true.
 You also know your favourite colour and your choice is true to the extent that you can make a decision.
 But truth in the broader sense is NOT subjective.
 Reality is real, it exists, along with all the experiences of people and their subjective perspectives.
 But their subjective perspectives are not what determines truth on matters outside their experience.

-If I wanted to know if you were cold or not, or if you understood something I was telling you, I would accept your answer as true because there is no other existent answer anywhere else in reality.
-But your claims about events, theories or ideas I would clearly not accept as true on the basis that YOU were telling me them!
+If I wanted to know if you were cold or not, or if you understood something I was telling you, I would accept the answer you give me as true because there is no other existent answer anywhere else in reality.
+And there would be no way to verify if you were lying to me.
+But I would not accept your claims about events, theories or ideas outside of your personal experience soley on the basis that YOU were telling me them!

 Theories on Truth